The Real Reason Why Your Email Marketing Strategy Doesn’t Work (& How To Fix It)

 Use this space to market different services or products.
 For example, you could set up a free strategy session, or sell a book.
 Really, the choice is yours.
 Here’s what mine looks like:

-Here's another example of a super signature.
+Here's another example of an email super signature.

 Don’t use a generic email like info@ when you can use your name.
 Especially if you’re the face of your brand, using your name is a powerful way to get people on your email list to open your emails.